natenka/pyneng-book-en/docs/source/book/15_module_re/flags.rst

     In [3]: regex = r'Device ID: (\S+).+Platform: \w+ (\S+),.+Cisco IOS Software.+ Version (\S+),'

-In this case, there will be no match because by default a dot means any character other than a line feed character:
+In this case, there will be no match because by default a dot means any character other than a new line character:

 .. code:: python